 When we’re away, we tend to be so relaxed that we’re less careful with our money than usual – we’re on holiday, after all!
-Exchange rates can also sometimes be a real pain.
-We recommend following these tips to ensure you don’t get any nasty surprises.
+Exchange rates can also sometimes be annoying.
+We recommend you follow these tips to ensure you don’t get any nasty surprises.

 Payments abroad – mistakes you can avoid

-Making payments when you’re abroad can be quite tricky – is it better for me to pay by debit or credit card?
+Making payments when you’re abroad can be quite tricky – is it better to pay by debit or credit card?
 Should I change my money in Switzerland or abroad?
 How do I avoid high fees when I withdraw cash or pay by card?
-We’ll show you how to be smart with your money when you’re abroad and avoid having to pay high fees or accept poor exchange rates.
+We will show you how to be smart with your money when you’re abroad and avoid having to pay high fees or accept poor exchange rates.

 Don’t take too much cash with you

-As a general rule, you should take only as much cash in the local currency as you will actually need for essential expenses – this avoids the risk of losing your entire travel fund in a theft.
+As a general rule, you should take only as much cash in the local currency as you will actually need for essential expenses – this avoids the risk of losing all your travel money in the event of theft.
 You should take more cash to countries where credit and debit cards are not so widespread than to countries where you can easily make cashless payments everywhere.
 It’s often a good idea to get money in foreign currencies from your bank in Switzerland, as customers generally don’t have to pay any extra costs or fees.

 Compare exchange rates before you travel

 Before you travel, find out the exchange rates in the country you’re visiting and in Switzerland.
-This information is now available for a lot of countries either online or using an app.
+You can now find this information for a lot of countries either online or using an app.
 This will give you a good starting point for finding out how much you’ll pay for a specific currency in specific countries.
 This will help you weigh up your best options and keep track of your costs.
 Most banks offer a currency calculator to help you do this.
-If you need euros, you can actually withdraw these at Swiss ATMs.
+You can actually withdraw euros from Swiss ATMs.
 If you need other currencies, however, you will generally have to visit your bank or an SBB railway station counter.